anicholakos/complete_fxos_tutorial/source/episode03.rst

       :height: 350px

 Manifest errors are common.
 It is normal to make mistakes here since you might be using a text editor to type in things.
 Errors could range from XML validation errors to missing out of mandatory parameters, etc.

 Correcting the errors is as simple as rectifying the mistakes in your manifest.webapp file and then refreshing the app.
 It's as simple as that.

 Refreshing an Application
 -------------------------

 A normal development cycle will involve incremental development.
 You will develop a screen or functionality, see it work within the simulator and move on to the next one and so on.
 You need a quick way or refreshing or reloading your application into the OS Simulator.
 It couldn’t be easier with the Firefox OS Simulator.
 All you need to do is make your changes in the WebIDE as you have been doing and then click on the refresh button located at the top.

 The Simulator will reload and relaunch your application.
 It will also reload the manifest.webapp file and validate it for you before it reloads your new version.

+.. index:: Dev Tools

 Using Firefox Dev Tools
 -----------------------